dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

     This operation is important because it enables you to update existing records in the table based on the values of specific columns, and insert new records when no match is found.
 This is a common requirement when you're loading data from a source system that may contain updates to existing and new records.

-You now have data in your silver delta table that is ready for further transformation and modeling.
+You now have data in your bronze delta table that is ready for further transformation and modeling.

-## Explore data in the silver layer using the SQL endpoint
+## Explore data in the bronze layer using the SQL endpoint

-Now that you have data in your silver layer, you can use the SQL endpoint to explore the data and perform some basic analysis.
+Now that you have data in your bronze layer, you can use the SQL endpoint to explore the data and perform some basic analysis.
 This is a nice option for you if you're familiar with SQL and want to do some basic exploration of your data.
 In this exercise we're using the SQL endpoint view in Fabric, but note that you can also use other tools like SQL Server Management Studio (SSMS) and Azure Data Explorer.

 1. Navigate back to your workspace and notice that you now have a few assets listed.
 Select **SQL endpoint** to open your lakehouse in the SQL endpoint view.